-Bethany Grace co-op is a meeting of nearly 100 families who share in academic and enrichment classes for homeschooled students ages 4-18.
+Bethany Grace co-op is a meeting of nearly 100 families who share in academic and enrichment classes for homeschooled students grades PreK-12.
 Our families come from a variety of Christian faith backgrounds which reflect the patchwork of denominations in Lancaster and southern Berks Counties as a whole.
 Co-op meets on Tuesday mornings 9am-2pm September through April (with a winter break between mid-November and early February).
 Each fall/spring session is ten weeks in length.
 Parents must remain on-site while their children are participating.
 All co-op parents are required to serve the group for one hour each week fulfilled during an hour your child is in class.

 Co-op meets in the lower-levels of Bethany Grace Fellowship Church located at 400 Reading Road, East Earl, PA.
 The church does not organize or take messages for the co-op.
 Please contact TEACH directly with questions or needs.
 TEACH offers nearly 60 classes and uses approximately 10 classrooms, two kitchens, a gym, several large-instruction classrooms and a spacious Fellowship Hall for study, visiting between families and meals when students or parent-volunteers are not engaged in a classroom.
 Bethany Grace is wheelchair and stroller accessible.